aphp/eds-pseudo/docs/index.md

 EDS-Pseudonymisation is a [spaCy project](https://spacy.io/usage/projects).
 We created a single workflow that:

-- partitions the data between train, valid, and test
+- Partitions the data between train, valid, and test
-- converts the datasets to spaCy format
+- Converts the datasets to spaCy format
-- train the pipeline
+- Trains the pipeline
-- evaluates the pipeline using the test set
+- Evaluates the pipeline using the test set

 To use it, you will need to supply:

-- a labelled dataset
+- A labelled dataset
-- a HuggingFace transformers model, or use `camembert-base`
+- A HuggingFace transformers model, or use `camembert-base`

 In any case, you will need to modify the configuration to reflect these changes.